Salmaaattia/Plastic-Classification-/README.md

     g.
 If Used More Than Once : health problems if it is used more than once if it is  single-use.
     h.
 Health Concern : health issues due to use of this plastic.

-### 4. Computer Vision Techniques
+### 4. Image Processing Techniques

-We apply computer vision techniques before classifying
+We apply image processing techniques before classifying as a perprocessing for the input image.

   1. __Image Resizing__ :

   As some images captured by a camera and fed to our AI algorithm vary in size, therefore, we should establish a base size for all images fed into our AI algorithms.